Tajman/Stepupfitness2024/README.md

   * Stretching time in minutes

 You can find the tables for each week in the repository marked as FollowmystepsWeek(week number).

+# Constants
+There were only a few constant factors that were part of the 7 week program.
+Every Friday, there was the health and wellness portion of the program where the youth were taught about health food options.
+From getting provided groceries to learning how to cook certain things in house, it gave a great lunch meal durning those Fridays.
+And later, a fitness componet was added component to ensure a quota of at least 3 excerices were met each week.